 This post is all about natural ways to make your laundry smell good after washing.
 I’m sharing natural solutions without toxic chemicals and irritants that can be harmful to the skin and health in the long run.

-If you are here looking for “homemade laundry scent with crystals recipe” scroll down to number 5 or click on the table of contents.
+If you are here looking for the homemade laundry scent with crystals recipe, scroll down to number 5.

 So, let’s get started!

 If Your Laundry Smells Bad After Washing …

 Help my laundry stinks!
 No worries, keep reading to find great solutions to your problem.

 The secret to great smelling laundry starts with your washing machine.
 It might seem obvious, but if you are not washing your clothes the right way your laundry is going to smell bad.

 If you find traces of detergent in your laundry is a sign that you are using too much.
 Sometimes we can get carried away and use too much detergent thinking that it will make the laundry cleaner or better smelling when in fact the opposite can occur.
 The same can be said for using too much softener.
 Go easy on both.

 Also, make sure that you are not using too little detergent for the number of clothes you are washing.
 For best results follow the detergent’s washing guidelines.